-- 1. Complete the sentences with appropriate phrasal verbs: - Please lie down on the examination table. - He nearly black downwhen he saw the needle. - I've been standing so long that I need to sit down - · It takes time to get over the flu. - After the accident, it took several minutes for him to stand_on
+- 1. Complete the sentences with appropriate phrasal verbs: - Please lie down on the examination table. - dizzy and unconsciousHe nearly when he saw the needle. - I've been standing so long that I need to set down - It takes time to recover the flu. - After the accident, it took several minutes for him to conscious